pschaus/book_lepl1402/source/part1.rst

 How to use multiple packages
 ----------------------------

 In Java, packages are independent of each other.
-Classes that are in the same package can be used together, as shown in the above example with the :code:`Person` class and the :code:`Main` class.
+Classes that are in the same package can be used together, as shown in the example in the previous section with the :code:`Person` class and the :code:`Main` class.

-However, classes that are in different packages do not "see" each other by default.
+However, classes that are in *different* packages do not "see" each other by default.
 For example, if we put the class :code:`Person` into the package :code:`lepl1402.week3.example` and we keep the class :code:`Main` in the package :code:`lepl402.week3`, we have to change our code:

 .. code-block:: java